klubbdinmamma/klubbdinmamma.github.io/README.md

     bin/live

-`live-server` will open the page automatically in Google Chrome Canary.
+`bin/live` will bundle, start Jekyll and open the page in Google Chrome Canary, it will automatically reload when something is changed.

 ## Notes